alertflex/altprobe/README.md

 * Network activity of windows process from Sysmon

 ## Screenshots
+In tandem with Alertflex Controller, Altprobe can integrate a Wazuh Host IDS (OSSEC fork) and Suricata Network IDS with log management platform Graylog and threat intelligence platform MISP.
 Below, screenshot of Graylog web forms for events from Altprobe

 ![](https://github.com/olegzhr/altprobe/blob/master/img/graylog.jpg)